Arijit-2004/Arijit-2004/README.md

-# Hi there, I'm Arijit Chatterjee! 👋
+# Hi there, I'm Arijit Chatterjee ! 👋

 I'm a passionate Computer Science and Engineering student at HITK, currently in my 3rd year.
 I'm actively involved in various tech communities and love contributing to open-source projects.

 ## 🚀 About Me

 - 🌱 I’m currently learning advanced programming and software development.
-- 👯 I’m passionate about Data Analytics and aspire to be one.
+- 👯 I’m passoniate about Data Analytics and aspire to be one.
 - 💬 Ask me about anything tech-related, I'm always open to discussions!
 - 📫 How to reach me: [arijit2004bandel@gmail.com](mailto:arijit2004bandel@gmail.com)
-- ⚡ Fun fact: I love playing the guitar and can listen to music for hours on loop!
+- ⚡ Fun fact:I love playing the guitar and can listen to music for hours on loop!

 ## 🛠 Tech Communities